ppmag/aws-nitro-enclaves-attestation/README.md

 This library is usefull for developing C/C++ AWS Nitro Enclave applications with custom functionality like enclave-to-enclave secure communication and mutual attestation.

-Unfortunately, AWS Nitro Enclaves SDK for this moment has a lot of gaps in functionality, this library is trying to fill.
+Unfortunately, AWS Nitro Enclaves SDK for this moment has a lot of gaps in functionality.

+This library is trying to fill them.

 # How to use